MirageNet/Mirage/doc/docs/guides/remote-actions/client-rpc.md

 }
 ```

-Mirage will use the `NetworkPlayer target` to know where to sent it, but it will not send the `target` value.
-Because of this its value will always be null on the client.
+Mirage will use the `NetworkPlayer target` to know where to send it, but it will not send the `target` value.
+Because of this, its value will always be null for the client.

 ## Exclude owner